reicraftscode/web-chat-application/readme.md

 To use the web application, you need to open up a browser (preferably google chrome) and navigate to **http://localhost:3001** and open up 2 tabs to simulate a conversation.
 The user must also need to be online since the database is hosted in the cloud and some functions will not work properly.
 Alternatively, you can reconfigure things on the backend to set an offline instance of mongodb if you have one. \

 The landing page should be the first thing to shows up which is the ChatBee main interface.
 You should also see a welcome greeting.
 Upon visiting, you are automatically assigned a username for you to use, the number of registered users and the number of messages sent can also be seen.
 Additionally, there is an option where you can upload a picture for your profile.
 Once you clicked "enter the hive button", you will see the actual chat application.
 The left side of the chat page contains the list of active users.
 The middle section of the page contains the chat box, where you can input messages in the message box.
 Once entered or once the "submit" button is clicked, the message will be sent and can be seen by other users messages in the chat.
 You can see your own messages on the left side and other user’s will go to the right side.
-When you hover the mouse cursor over any messages sent, you will be able to see the timestamp of each messages sent.Clicking "disconnect" will cause an alert box to pop-up stating that you have been disconnected from the chat, then redirect you to the exit page.
+When you hover the mouse cursor over any messages sent, you will be able to see the timestamp of each messages sent.
+Clicking "disconnect" will cause an alert box to pop-up stating that you have been disconnected from the chat, then redirect you to the exit page.

-## Assumptions Made
-- Web Application will run in a decent server.
-- Users will only send short messages.
-- Users Will only upload valid avatars.

-## Mocked Aspects
-- The username generator is a mock for a login.

 ## Project Creation Methods
 The frontend was powered by CRA or create-react-app, bootstrap 4, node-sass and socket.io-client.
 The default option was set as an option when create-react-app was initialized and the dependencies were added afterwards.
 Bootstrap 4 was added to make use of predefined design classes to speed things up in the designing stage.
 SCSS was used even when node-sass was installed to override the bootstrap actual class as well as make use of variables in the stylesheets.
 Socket.io-client was used to communicate with the backend real-time.